shakacode/react-webpack-rails-tutorial/README.md

 ## Webpack

-_Converted to use @rails/webpacker webpack configuration_.
+_Converted to use Shakapacker webpack configuration_.

 ### Additional Resources